onslaught7/Transaction_Query/README.md

 Transaction Query & Insights is a FastAPI + React-powered analytics dashboard that enables users to query and visualize transaction data from a CSV dataset.
 The backend efficiently processes user queries using LLM-powered query conversion, while the frontend provides interactive charts for key business insights.

+## Exploratory Data Analysis
+Before moving on to the development phase, I performed Exploratory Data Analysis (EDA) on the CSV dataset to understand its structure and contents.
+This process involved data wrangling steps such as handling missing values, data type conversions(date from object type to date tiime format), and identifying key features for analysis.
+Although the CSV file could have been directly loaded into a database like PostgreSQL for more efficient querying and storage, I decided to keep it as a CSV for simplicity in this project.

 ## Front End Setup

 ### Prerequisites